 The opening lines suggest the start of something important.

-The speaker seems to be addressing someone they care deeply about, urging them to take charge of their life.
+He seems to be addressing someone he cares about, urging them to take charge of their life.

 Verse 2: Lost Passion and Fire